Electronegativity is the tendency of an atom/molecule to attract electrons.

 On the most basic level, electronegativity is determined by factors such as the nuclear charge and the number/location of other electrons present in the atomic shells.
 The nuclear charge is important because the more protons an atom has, the more “pull” it will have on negative electrons.
 The most commonly used method of calculation for electronegativity was proposed by Linus Pauling, commonly referred to as the Pauling scale, with a range from 0.7 to 4.

 As a general trend electronegativity increases across the periodic table from left to right due to the increasing number of protons in the nucleus and the same number of shells.
 It decreases down a group due to the increasing protons nuclear charge being canceled out by the increasing number of electron shells that shield the effect of the nuclear charge on the outer electron.
 Fluorine is the most electronegative element due to its relatively high number of protons and a low number of valence shells with a value ion the Pauling scale of 4.0.
 Compared to lithium on the other side of the periodic table, which has fewer protons but similar shells and has a value of 1.0.
+There are exceptions to these trends – for example, the noble gases have full valence electron shells and do not attract electrons.

 • An atom‘s electronegativity is affected by both the element‘s atomic number and its size.